 I am Big on checklists (maybe it’s the teacher in me)!!
 Making sure I have everything when I’m off to an amusement park, a road trip, or camping trip is a must.
 Here’s a checklist of things to pack for camping you can use in preparation for your next adventure!
-Find many more tips for family travel on our road trip blog page. (originally published 4/16)
+Find many more road trip blog tips here too. (originally published 4/16)

 We love taking road trips with our 3 girls.

 Now that our kids are a bit older and we don’t have diapers or big pieces of equipment to bother with, we have added camping to our list of fun things to do together.

 Our last adventure was just outside Yosemite National Park.
 We tent camped with sleeping pads (a must), had a great time, but forgot a few things.
 That’s why I listed these camping essentials out for myself and to share with you!